IamAdiSri/hpc-net/README.md

 - Download VMWare Workstation Player ([link](https://www.vmware.com/mena/products/workstation-player.html))
 - Download the Ubuntu Server 20.04.6 LTS image ([link](https://releases.ubuntu.com/20.04.6/))
 - Install VMWare and create a VM with at least 75 GBs of disk space and 4 GBs of RAM.
 Use the Ubuntu image downloaded earlier and install the OS to the VM.
+- Run the next steps inside the VM.

 ### Step 2: Install P4, Mininet and their Dependencies